Titles and Affiliations

 Impact

-An individual’s neighborhood impacts many aspects of their life with disadvantaged neighborhoods experiencing limited access to healthcare, good food, clean air and water, and more.
+An individual’s neighborhood impacts many aspects of their life with disadvantaged neighborhoods experiencing limited access to healthcare, nutritious food, clean air and water, and more.
 In fact, despite significant advances in breast cancer screening, diagnosis, and treatment, women living in disadvantaged compared to advantaged neighborhoods have higher breast cancer mortality rates.
-Dr. Goel is conducting studies to examine precisely how neighborhood disadvantage influences breast cancer survival and how neighborhood disadvantage “gets under the skin” and impacts an aggressive tumor microenvironment (TME).
-She hopes that her findings will enhance our understanding of the epidemiologic and genomic links between neighborhood disadvantage and an aggressive breast cancer TME.
-Her team will also examine the connection between psychological stress in these neighborhoods and tumor aggressiveness.
-Dr. Goel’s results may pave the way for future development of strategies to target modifiable factors and potentially level the playing field for those in disadvantaged neighborhoods.
+Drs.
+Goel and Kesmodel are conducting studies to examine precisely how neighborhood disadvantage influences breast cancer survival and how neighborhood disadvantage “gets under the skin” and impacts an aggressive tumor microenvironment (TME).
+They hope that her findings will enhance our understanding of the epidemiologic and genomic links between neighborhood disadvantages and aggressive breast cancer TME.
+The team will also examine the connection between psychological stress in these neighborhoods and tumor aggressiveness.
+Their results may pave the way for future development of strategies to target modifiable factors and potentially level the playing field for those in disadvantaged neighborhoods.

 What’s next